magnesiumlabs/magnesium/packages/theme/README.md

 );
 ```

-The new key name `invalid` is now available like any other default theme keys.
+The new key named `invalid` is now available with any other default theme keys.

 ## Customization